Dr. Kambaiz Rafi

 Kambaiz Rafi

 I hold a PhD in Development Policy from University College London and an MA in International Political Economy from King’s College London.
-Most recently, I was a Teaching Fellow in Comparative Politics of Development and an Honorary Visiting Fellow at Durham University’s School of Government and International Affairs.
-Previously, I held a UK Economic and Social Research Council Postdoctoral Research Fellowship at SOAS, University of London, and served in teaching support roles across the UK higher education sector.
+Currently a non-resident research fellow at the Graduate School of Development, University of Central Asia, I previously taught Comparative Politics of Development at Durham University and held a UK Economic and Social Research Council Postdoctoral Research Fellowship at SOAS, University of London.
+Additional experience includes teaching support roles at University College London.
 In 2024, I became an Associate Fellow of the UK Higher Education Academy.

 Beyond academia, I engage with policy and practice, most recently as an International Consultant for UNESCO.
-I previously advised Afghanistan’s Minister of Economy on the UN Sustainable Development Goals and have held roles at the UN Headquarters in New York, the EastWest Institute in Washington, D.C., and the Afghanistan Research and Evaluation Unit.
-I have also written over 50 op-eds (in English and Persian) for online media, including BBC, The Conversation, The Royal United Services Institute, and Foreign Policy to discuss policy and research outputs with a broader public.
+I previously advised Afghanistan’s Minister of Economy on the UN Sustainable Development Goals and have held roles at the UN Headquarters in New York, and the EastWest Institute in Washington, DC.
+I also regularly write for online media (in English and Persian) to share policy and research outputs.